danielabar/meblog/src/markdown/building-a-no-frills-meditation-app.md

   - "When the Password Field Says No to Paste"
 ---

+This is the story of how I built Just Breathe, a no-frills meditation app: part personal journey, part technical walkthrough.

 I first heard about the benefits of meditation years ago on a podcast.
 An expert practitioner was being interviewed on a health podcast and said if the benefits of meditation were available as a pill, it would make some pharmaceutical company billions in profits.
 Benefits such as: lower stress, reduced anxiety, better blood pressure, improved focus, clearer thinking, enhanced performance on cognitive tasks, even longevity.
 I was intrigued enough to buy the author's book, especially because he billed it as a "no BS" guide.

-But then… I got to the chapter about people meditating in the forest, claiming they could intuit which plants were safe to eat or use as medicine based on what the plants *told* them during meditation.
+But then I got to the chapter about people meditating in the forest, claiming they could intuit which plants were safe to eat or use as medicine based on what the plants *told* them during meditation.
 While I’m sure some people genuinely feel that the plants are communicating with them, that chapter reminded me why I’ve often been skeptical of meditation in the past.

 That’s been my issue with meditation all along.
 I’m open to the science, but not the pseudoscience.
 I also didn’t find it easy: trying to meditate on my own usually resulted in me either zoning out or falling asleep.
 So I turned to a tech solution.